panosylr/Traffic-Detector/README.txt

 Traffic-Detector
 ================

-A Deep Packet Inspection application that provides protocol recognition based on Machine Learning
+A Deep Packet Inspection application that provides encrypted protocol recognition based on Machine Learning

 This project implements packet-based encrypted traffic classification.
 In particular we are interested in analyzing traffic from six different